arjun-menon/Cassandra-to-Python/ReadMe.md

 A few test cases that put the translated rules into action can be found in `driver.py`.

 ### Translation Pathway
-#### translator.translate

-The code that does the translation resides in the `translator` package.
-The translator is invoke by calling `translate()` function in the `translator.translate` module.
-An additional function called `parse_rules()` also in the same module must be called once prior to invoking `translate` to generate a Python *pickle* database of the parsed EHR.
-All subsequent invokation of `translate` do not require rebuilding the database unless the input EHR has changed.

-The `translator.translate` functions calls yet another function `translate_all` which repeatedly invokes the function `translate_rules` on the AST of each EHR ruleset. `translate_rules` then calls the function `generate_outline`.
+Prior to translation, the EHR needs to be parsed, and an Abstract Systax Tree (AST) must be constructed out of it.
+The classes representing nodes in this AST reside in `ast_nodes.py`.
+(These classes are widely used.)
+The TPG parser generator grammar & parser is in `ehrparse.py`.
+Much of the actual translator however resides in the files starting with `translate*`.
+Roughly, the order of depth in which these files get invoked is: `translate.py` **→** `translate.py` **→** `translate_module.py` **→** `translate_classes.py` **→** `translate_rules.py` **→** `translate_hypotheses.py`.
+The function of each of these files is described below:

+* `translate.py` – This file provides the command-line interface for using the translator.
+If necessary, it first invokes the parser (in `ehrparse.py`) and pickles the ASTs of each EHR module.
+It then calls the function `translate_module` of `translate_module.py` on the AST of each module.
+This function then returns the Python translation for that EHR module.
+The _Python code_ is then written to `.py` files named after the modules in the `ehr/` folder.

-`generate_outline` analyzes the AST for object-oriented patterns and constructs *translation objects* pertaining to each type of pattern, and stores within in the rules for that particular type of pattern.
-These pattern-based translation objects contain *a __method__ called *`trans` which outputs Python translations of the rules captured by that *translation object*.
-The `translate_rules` function invokes this `trans` method on all of the translation objects in a rule set and combines them into a single *.py* Python module.
-These translated modules are then written into the folder `ehr` by `translate_all`.
+* `translate_module.py` – This file contains a very key function called `generate_outline`. `generate_outline` takes the AST representing the rules in a module as argument. `generate_outline` then analyzes the AST for object-oriented patterns and constructs *translation objects* pertaining to each type of pattern (Role, Action, etc.), and stores within each object the rules (branches of the AST) particular to that object.
+In addition, all of these translation objects are required to contain a __method__ called `trans` *which returns the Python translation of the rules captured by that translation object*.
+The `translate_module` function in this file, first calls `generate_outline`, then invokes the `trans` method on all of the translation objects returned by it and combines them into code for a cohesive Python module.
+These modules are then written to appropriately named `.py` by the `translate()` function of the previous file.

 Usage
 -----
 The `ehr` directory contains both the input Datalog rules as well as the corresponding generated Python code.
 The files containing the original EHR rules end with `.txt` and the corresponding generated files end with `.py`.
-Some rules that are not automatically translated are marked with `todo` in the generated Python code.
+Some rules that are not automatically translated are marked with `todo`s in the generated Python code.
 These rules need to be translated manually.

-The source code for the translator itself is contained in the module `translator`.
-To run the translator, execute `main.py`.
-On some systems, it may be necessary to reparse the rules owing to nuances of the Python `pickle` module.
-To reparse the rules, un-comment `parse_rules()` in `main.py`.
+To translate all four modules, execute `translate.py`.
+When any of the original EHR rules changed, it is necessary to re-parse them in order for the translation to reflect the change.

+The `translate.py` script takes a few command-line arguments that control whether the original EHR should re-parsed or not.
+The `-h` option can be used to view them:
+        usage: translate.py [-h] [-p] [-P]

+        Translate Cassandra rules to Python.

+        optional arguments:
+          -h, --help     show this help message and exit -p, --parse    Parse & pickle rules.
+(Do this only once.)
+          -P, --noparse  Do not parse rules.
+(Use previously pickled AST.)

 ### Caveats